 - Ginger and garlic - fresh ginger and garlic really put the flavor of this sauce over the top!

 Here's more good news.
 You'll be pouring and dipping and salivating over this easy peanut sauce in no time.
 We're talking 10 minutes.
 Okay, maybe more like 15 minutes tops!

-- Add all the ingredients to a food processor or blender, and blend until smooth and creamy.
+- Add all ingredients to a food processor or blender, and blend until smooth and creamy.

 - Taste and adjust the flavors as desired.
-Add more lime or rice vinegar for zip and tartness, a splash more soy sauce (or tamari) for depth, and more red pepper flakes for some heat.
+Add more lime or rice vinegar for extra acidity and zip, a splash more soy sauce (or tamari) for depth, and more red pepper flakes for spicy heat.